 What to do if you receive a suspicious message

 - Verify it: If you recognize the sender (IT Service Desk, a University department, a colleague or friend, etc.), verify the link independently.
-Visit, call or text the sender to ask if the link is legitimate BEFORE you click.
+Call or chat with the sender to ask if the link is legitimate BEFORE you click.
 Don't just reply to the email - if it's a scam, the scammer will simply reply to you that, of course, it is legitimate!

 - Report it: You can forward suspicious messages to firstname.lastname@example.org.
 Our information security staff can tell at a glance if a message is a scam, and they can take steps to prevent that message from harming other recipients if it is.